chrisbo246/memoriser/_posts/fr-en/expressions/2017-01-22-expressions.md

 Chacun sait ce qui est le mieux pour lui-même
 : everybody knows better for himself

-J'aime bien ...
-: I'm keen on ...

-je n'aimerais pas être à sa place
-: I would not like to be in his shoes

 Je ne m'attendais pas à cela
 : I didn't expect that